Cranot/chameleon-cache/README.md

 ## Acknowledgments

+- Ben Manes ([@ben-manes](https://github.com/ben-manes)) for the Caffeine stress test and invaluable feedback on adaptive caching
 - TinyLFU paper for the foundational window-based approach
 - SIEVE and S3-FIFO papers for insights on scan resistance
 - The benchmark traces: Hill-Cache, CloudPhysics, Twitter